 Digital Lending apps: Personal loans, BNPL, salary advances, and small-business credit.
 The complexity here isn’t the UI.
 It’s the credit decisioning, the loan management system, repayment scheduling, and the compliance around RBI’s digital lending guidelines.

 Investment / Wealth / Neobank apps: Mutual funds, stocks, fixed deposits, goal-based savings, or a neobank front-end sitting on top of a partner bank.
 These need real-time data feeds, portfolio dashboards, and tight integration with banking and broker APIs.
+Our StockGenie case study covers what building one of these actually involves, where getting the market data right took more effort than the AI did.

 Full Banking Platforms: Account opening, core banking integration, cards, multi-product dashboards, and the whole regulatory stack.
 This is the top tier, and the cost reflects the scale and the audits involved.